 Step Five: Publish and promote your blockbuster post

 After your blockbuster post is republished, it’s appearing as a new or updated piece of content to Google, which in our experience can help it stay ranked on page one in Google, or improve its ranking if it has slipped off page one.

-Something else you’ve added in the process is the set of internal links.
+Something else we’ve added in the process is the set of internal links.
 We’ve found that adding a few internal links to posts tells Google that they are more robust because they link to more content.
 This strategy has continued to help keep blockbusters on top.

 Finally, republishing your blockbuster posts reminds you to promote them in social.
-We recommend the 12x12x12 – writing 12 unique social posts for each blockbuster post.
+We recommend the 12x12x12 strategy – writing 12 unique social posts for each blockbuster post.
 Schedule them out for 12 days, and then again for 12 months.
-This way your blockbusters are promoted at least once a month for the next year, keeping it abuzz and gathering new likes, retweets and favorites in the social sphere, which sends signals to Google that you’re content is hip and happening, and deserving of page one.
+This way your blockbusters are promoted at least once a month for the next year, keeping it abuzz and gathering new likes, retweets and favorites in the social sphere, which sends signals to Google that your content is hip and happening, and deserving of page one.